Code-Institute-Submissions/GurraT-LittleS/README.md

 - Remove unnessecary code, images and files plus optimised size of images

+- Integrated ReportAnIssue, MovingIN and MovingOut checklist as modals (see Credit-section)

+- Integrated textcontent in index-pages, AboutUs-pages and profile-pages as tickers (see Credit-section)

+- Removed unused font-size and optimised images-sizes using Image resizer

+- Changed colortheme of background images and text-color of Logo and Footer text-content

 ### Known Bugs

-- Text in right dropdown menu in Footer partially visible
-- Image size to large
 - Unused CSS and Html code
-- Texts and Images could be aligned better
+- Forms not activated

 ### Open questions
 - How should i handle sending, receiving and store info connected to Login, Report an Issue and open inovoices etc
 - How do I use Light house and interpret results generated in the reports
 - How important is the responsiveness to splash screen
-- How important is it that the icon is aplle-touch-compatible
+- How important is it that the icon is apple-touch-compatible
 - Aria-label whats the best manufacturing practise
 - How should i label bgimage in css
-- How to center image vertically -align with text

 ## Deployment